 7 Save Your Gums, Save Your Teeth Campaign*

-In coordination with the launch of Systema Advance Anti-Plaque Toothpaste in September 2018, Southern Lion launched the Systema Save Your Gums, Save Your Teeth campaign* to further its mission of raising awareness and educating the community on gum disease and good oral hygiene.
+In coordination with the launch of Systema Advance Anti-Plaque Toothpaste in September 2018, SL launched the Systema Save Your Gums, Save Your Teeth campaign* to further its mission of raising awareness and educating the community on gum disease and good oral hygiene.

 The campaign, organized with the Ministry of Health (MOH), the Malaysia Dental Therapists’ Association and dentistry specialists, entailed the provision of information via the media and in-store promotions aimed at raising awareness of oral care and facilitating cavity and gum disease prevention.
 In addition, mobile dental clinics provided by the MOH and Universiti Teknologi MARA (UiTM) toured Malaysia to provide free gum checks for locals.

 Systema has pledged 30,000 tubes of Systema Advance Anti Plaque Toothpaste to the community for distribution via the Malaysian Society of Periodontology.

 - The Save Your Gums, Save Your Teeth campaign carries out dental check-ups using a “dental bus” equipped with dental chairs that visits large retailers throughout the country in collaboration with the Ministry of Health Oral Health Program and UiTM.

 1 Activities to Support the Health and Hygiene of Refugee Children